lulav/LRS_Documentation/docs_data_analysis_versioned_docs/version-v0.7.17/documentation/error_analysis/citros_data.md

 ```

-Devide 'data.time' values in 50 bins and assign indexes to these intervals.
+Divide 'data.time' values in 50 bins and assign indexes to these intervals.
 For each simulation group
 'data.x.x_1' values according to the binning and calculate mean of the each group:

 ```python